Erosion occurs when the forces of the environment eat away the foundation on which we are relying.

-As shocking as this may sound, the church is not the primary spiritual influence on their children; they are.
+As shocking as this may sound to some parents, the church is not the primary spiritual influence on their children; they are.
 The church exists to support and equip parents, not replace them. (see Deuteronomy 6:6-9)

-There is no children’s program guaranteed to churn out spiritual giants and there’s no youth program on the planet that can prevent teenagers from rebellion.
+Truth is…there is no children’s program guaranteed to produce spiritual giants, and there is no youth program that will prevent teenagers from rebellion.

 Let’s face it, if faith isn’t real in the home, a shot of Jesus one hour a week won’t counteract that.

-The greatest recipe for probable success in raising godly children is when mom and dad live out a genuine faith in their home.
+The greatest influence for raising godly children is when mom and dad live out a genuine faith in their home.

 By the way, a child can still rebel even if their parents were the godliest people ever to walk the planet – it’s called free will.